 The Cayuga Fund class (Applied Portfolio Management) forms the crux of the second year curriculum for students interested in pursuing investment management careers.

 Students interested in becoming Portfolio Managers for the Cayuga Fund are selected in the spring semester of their first year in a competitive process based on academic preparation and achievement, strong analytical skills, and demonstrated interest in pursuing investment management careers.

-The selected managers enroll in the Applied Portfolio Management class (NBA 5120), co-taught by Professor Sanjeev Bhojraj; Clinical Professor, Scott Stewart and Chris Meredith for both semesters of their second year.
+The selected managers enroll in the Applied Portfolio Management class (NBA 5120), taught by Clinical Professor Scott Stewart and Senior Lecturer Chris Meredith for both semesters of their second year.
 Each member participates in one of seven teams that cover key economic sectors in the S&P 500.
 Based on rigorous research, they prepare and present proposed investment ideas to the class as a whole.
 The managers adopt positions only after a 2/3 majority agree in a formal class vote.
 Student course grades are based on their formal reports, presentations, and class participation, as well as portfolio performance relative to the sector benchmark.